DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Finally, I’ve put together the comfiest, most relaxed, and easiest to wear look of the three.
 For the last day of partying, I can’t recommend cycling shorts and a baggy tee enough.
 I’ve popped my Vans on, but there’s no reason you couldn’t chuck on your wellies or DMs if things have gotten muddy where you are.
 Whilst this look might not win any fashion awards, it feels like getting away with wearing your pyjamas to socialise!

 If you’re planning your own festival adventures this summer, I wish you the best time!
-I hope this post has helped you refine your packing list a little, and that maybe my festival looks have given you some ideas to build your own festival wardrobe from – remember, you can always add as much sparkle, glitz and glam as you like!
+I hope this post has helped you refine your packing list a little, and that maybe my more low key festival looks have given you some ideas to build your own festival wardrobe from – remember, you can always add as much sparkle, glitz and glam as you like!